backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/S3 Lifecycle Rules.md

 - Rules can be **created** for a **certain folder** (prefix).
 Ex: `s3://mybucket/mp3/*`

 ## S3 Analytics
--  We can setup S3 analytics to help determine when to transition objects **from Standard to Standard IA**
+-  We can setup S3 analytics to help determine when to transition objects **from Standard to Standard IA**.
+Same classes offered by Intelligent tiering.
 - It **DOESNOT** work for **Glacier** or **One Zone IA**.
 - *Report is updated daily*.